Erie County Community Health Center

 Flu vaccine will be offered at various Public Health Outreach Clinics and at the Erie County Health Department.
 Please call Ext.
 174 to schedule an appointment.
-Please bring your photo ID and insurance card(s) or cash payment.
+Please bring your photo ID and insurance card(s) or cash payments.
 Flu vaccine costs are $15.00 for children ages 6 months through 18 years; $25.00 for adults age 19 years through 64 years; and $55.00 for adults age 65 years and older (high dose vaccine).
+Pneumonia vaccine will also be available at a total cost of $99.

 The traditional flu vaccine protects against three influenza viruses that research indicates will be most common during this flu season.
 The viruses in the vaccine change each year based on surveillance and scientists' estimations about which types and strains of viruses will circulate in a given year.
 Additionally this year, a flu vaccine for people ages 36 months through 64 years of age is a quadrivalent flu vaccine that protects against two Influenza A viruses and two Influenza B viruses.